RadinaAvramova/StopWatch/README.md

 # StopWatch

 The Stopwatch App is a user-friendly web application that provides a straightforward way to measure elapsed time.
-Built with [Technology/Framework/Library], this app offers a clean and intuitive interface for time tracking.
+Built with JavaScript, this app offers a clean and intuitive interface for time tracking.

 # Demo :